FACTBOX-Rugby-British & Irish Lions v All Blacks

-July 7 The Queensland Reds snatched a last-minute 16-15 victory over the ACT Brumbies in an all-Australia Super Rugby clash played out in sodden conditions in Brisbane on Friday.

-AUCKLAND, July 6 Factbox for the British and Irish Lions' third test match against the All Blacks:
+AUCKLAND, July 6 (Reuters) - Factbox for the British and Irish Lions' third test match against the All Blacks:

 When: July 8, 7:35 p.m. local (0735 GMT)